nuts-foundation/nuts-specification/rfc/rfc019-employee-identity-means.md

 ### Abstract

 The NutsEmployeeIdentity method is an authentication _means_ which allows an organisation to assert the identity of the current user.
-The organisation uses the information of the current user session to present the user with a statement about its identity and asks the user to confirm this.
+The organisation uses the information of the active user session to present the user with a statement about its identity and asks the user to confirm this.
 After confirmation this bundle of information is signed with the organisation's private key.

 This method makes it possible to assert a user identity without the need for a personal authentication means.